-Some minor burden is placed on the page designer to support persistant state.
+Some minor burden is placed on the page designer to support persistent state.

-The mutator method of every persistant property must include a line of code that notifes the observer of the change.
+The mutator method of every persistent property must include a line of code that notifies the observer of the change.

 For example, picture a page that has a persistent property for storing an email address.
 It would implement the normal accessor and mutator methods: